sschuhmi/ImageClassificationUsignAWSSageMaker/README.md

 The best hyperparameters were the following: {'batch_size': 32, 'lr': '0.0007073488418203175'}

-Screnshots on the completed training jobs as well as a detail screenshot of a specific training job are provided as 'TrainingJobs_Screenshot.jpg' and 'TrainingJob-Detail_Screenshot.jpg'.
+Screnshots on the completed training jobs as well as a detail screenshot of a specific training job and the obtained best hyperparameters are provided as 'TrainingJobs_Screenshot.jpg' and 'TrainingJob-Detail_Screenshot.jpg'.

 ## Debugging and Profiling
 To perform model debugging and profiling in SageMaker, I configured the training job with SageMaker Debugger and Profiler in the training notebook.